-Agile Methodology does help start- ups.
+Agile Methodology does help startups.
 How?
-Let’s discuss.
+Let’s discuss this.

 #1 Adapts to Organizational Change Quickly

 Agile methodology provides a rapid response to change in the organization.
-It aids the dynamic characteristics of business processes and helps in managing changing requirements of the projects.
-One of the important principles of Agile Manifesto stresses on welcoming changing requirement, even if late in project.
-Agile methodology enables both the customer and the stake holders to gain feedback on latest iterations and new features sooner than later.
-Stakeholders can rethink on requirements and features, can add new ones and the development teams can follow them quickly.
+It aids the dynamic characteristics of business processes and helps in managing the changing requirements of the projects.
+One of the important principles of the Agile Manifesto stresses welcoming changing requirements, even if late in a project.
+The agile methodology enables both the customer and the stakeholders to gain feedback on the latest iterations and new features sooner than later.
+Stakeholders can rethink requirements and features, can add new ones and the development teams can follow them quickly.
 Development teams innovate and take risks according to the requirements of the customer as they are constantly in the loop.
 Adapting quickly to the changes saves time and resources which helps the start-ups sustain themselves.
 It is the best methodology for the environment that changes steadily.
 Start-ups constantly adjust and readjust their sails to get the headwind.

 #2 Encourages Individual Interaction